yetisoftworks/MeshyDB.SDK-docs/docs/authorization/generating_token.rst

 Generating Token
 ----------------

-Create a shortlived access token to be used for authorized API calls.
+Create a short lived access token to be used for authorized API calls.
 Typically a token will last 3600 seconds(one hour).

 .. tabs::